SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Related Works

-The first stage to create synthetic data with real-world relevant features is to acquire, create or generate 3D assets and corresponding textures that contain geometrical and color/texture information matching to some extent those of the real world.
-Previous approaches typically relied on CAD models and manual \cite{martinez2024scap, Mayershofer2021}, randomized \cite{horvath2022object, Zhu2025icra} or mixed \cite{Eversberg2021} texture application.
-However, CAD models are not always available and manual modeling of synthetic assets with precise geometry and materials is both time-intensive and demands specialized expertise.
-Thus, as shown in the DA stage of~\autoref{fig:intro}, we explore novel, low-overhead techniques for accurate 3D asset generation from physical objects.~\autoref{fig:automated_DA} compares four approaches for 2D-to-3D transformation with increasing levels of automation and decreasing human effort.
+The first stage of synthetic data generation with real-world relevant features requires 3D assets whose geometry and appearance approximate those of physical objects.
+Previous approaches typically relied on CAD models with manual~\cite{martinez2024scap, Mayershofer2021}, randomized~\cite{horvath2022object, Zhu2025icra}, or mixed~\cite{Eversberg2021} texture application.
+However, CAD models are not always available, and manual modeling of synthetic assets with precise geometry and materials is both time-intensive and demands specialized expertise.